basisproject/paper/src/07-housing.md

 In essence, the region will be a landlord who only raises rent if the underlying costs of the properties go up.
 Property management is handled by a regionally-owned company with an elected board of directors.

-COUNTERPOINT: if a member gains reduced-price housing, then leaves the economy, could the region evict them?

 ## Property management

 All properties will be owned and managed by the regional housing company.
 The board of this company will be decided democratically by the members of the region, and the board will hire the top-level management to execute the duties of management.